Position: Postdoc in Spatial Genomics

 The laboratory of Dr. Moritz Gerstung (Division of Artificial Intelligence in Oncoclogy) at the German Cancer Research Center (DKFZ) is looking for a postdoctoral fellow in spatial genomics.
 The group studies cancer evolution using a combination of AI analysis and new experimental technologies [1,2].
 We have recently co-developed experimental protocols to detect mutations in tissue sections which map how cancers have grown in their tissue context .
 This method, termed base specific in situ sequencing (BaSISS) extends the Cartana/10x ISS protocol.
 The BaSISS protocol combines sequencing of a tumour to identify mutations and localises these variants in a tumour section with single molecule padlock probes, which are interrogated by cyclic fluorescence microscopy.
-This generates signals from 100,000s of cells in a tissue, which are assembled into maps of subclonal growth.
+Our newly developed spot detection algorithm then extracts signals from 100,000s of cells in a tissue, which are assembled into maps of subclonal growth.
 The protocols also allow for measuring the histopathological and transcriptomic changes acquired during tumour progression.

 - Implement and run BaSISS and general ISS experiments

 - Run 10x visium spatial transcriptomics arrays on fresh and fixed tissues

 - Implement other standard in situ hybridisation assays (e.g. RNAscope, Nanostring GeoMx) widely utilized in the field

 - Fu, Y. et al. Pan-cancer computational histopathology reveals mutations, tumor

 composition and prognosis.
 Nature Cancer 1, 800–810 (2020)